Sondre071/PowerShell-Utility-Modules/README.md

 # Sondre's PowerShell Modules

-- A collection of Modules I began working on during christmas break of 2024, when I swapped from Bash to PowerShell and fell in love ✨
+- A collection of Modules I began working on during the christmas of 2024, when I swapped from Bash to PowerShell and took a strong liking to the syntax and ecosystem ✨

 ## Installation